Skip to main content

 3. Rose Valley: A Rosy Hue Even in the Dark

-Even though named for its daytime colors, Rose Valley offers dramatic views at night.
-The layered rock formations, which take on a reddish hue in daylight, become a landscape of shadows and silhouettes under the stars.
-Hiking a short distance into the valley will give you more secluded viewpoints away from any distant light pollution.
+Although named for its daytime colours, the Rose and Red Valley area offers dramatic views at night.
+The layered rock formations become a landscape of shadows and silhouettes under the stars.
+Hiking a short distance in will give you secluded viewpoints away from any distant light pollution.

 4. Uchisar Castle: A Panoramic Nightscape